 What I wish I heard: “Whatever happens on your breastfeeding journey, I support you!”

 I am proud to say that I was able to successfully breastfeed, but I did struggle, often in silence.
 I wanted it to appear as if I totally knew what I was doing.
 In reality, I should have been seeking aid and advice.
 Now I know that there are unlimited tips and tricks when it comes to all things breastfeeding.
-I also understand why expert Moms want to encourage rookie Mamas to breastfeed, because it really is incredible!
-But it would have been helpful to understand that learning to breastfeeding can be quite a difficult journey at first.
-But, most importantly, that new Mamas are not alone.
+I also understand why expert moms want to encourage rookie mamas to breastfeed because it really is incredible!

 About the Author: